 Daniel (Purcell) has floated through his life looking for something with meaning.
 While visiting his friend in a local drug-rehab wing of the hospital, he stumbles across two very unusual things.
 A beautiful young woman (Wilson) who suffers form 'parasomnia' that has kept her in a sleeping state for most of her life and a hooded serial killer named Volpe who supposedly possesses hypnotic abilities so strong he can make a person kill for him with just a stare or suggestion.
 When Dan becomes obsessed with his 'sleeping beauty' he kidnaps her from the hospital to prevent them from testing on her.
 What he discovers though is far more frightening then his new wanted status.
 This girl is somehow linked with Volpe through her dreams and this psycho has some very dark plans for her.
 I found the scenes in which she's wearing these weirdly fashionable glasses very distracting primarily because there didn't seem to be any reason for those glasses.
+Even the in depth article on glasses I found online did not reassure me that those kinds of glasses were real.
 Eyeglasses do not make someone look evil or scary, yet the director seemed to place too much emphasis on her eyewear.
 In fact the scenes would have worked much better if they left the glasses out, imo.

 "Parasomnia" is one of those films that I desperately wanted to love.
 It's quirky.
 It's original.
 It has so many great ideas built into its plot.
 This film has a great sub-plotted romance story (as awkward as it is since she's a kidnap victim and all) to balance its oddities.
 It also has a dark humor that Malone really utilizes nicely.
 His directing is nightmarish, as always, and really focuses on the dark tones of color and odd angels for his shots.
 It works most of the time for this movie.
 In these aspects, "Parasomnia" is an indie horror cult classic in the making.